techotron/labs/Ansible/ansible-for-devops/README.md

 **Note:** The `--limit` flag is a list type, so you could add multiple IPs here.

-To return all everything about the server that Ansible has disovered:
+To return everything about the server that Ansible has disovered:

 ```bash
 ansible -i inventory db -m setup
 ```

 **Note:** The `-m` flag means "module".
 In this example we're using the setup module.
-If the module is specified, Ansible will default to the command module.
+If the module isn't specified, Ansible will default to the command module.

 Install the NTP service on all servers: